eranshmil/github-monitor/README.md

 ## Environment variables

-The server can fetch the variables also from an `.env` file located in the root path of the project.<br>
+The server can read the variables from the `.env` file located in the root path.<br>
-If you don't want to use the operation system's environment variable, such as in your local machine, just create a copy of the file `.env.example`, and name it `.env`.
+If you don't want to use OS's environment variables, such as in your local machine, just create a copy of the file `.env.example` into `.env`.

 ## Development